Ghailen-Ben-Achour/ViT_Cifar10_Classification/README.md

 ```
 ## Usage
 - `image_size`: int
 Image size.
-If you have rectangular images, make sure your image size is the maximum of the width and height
+If you have rectangular images, make sure your image size is the maximum of the width and height.
+- `patch_size`: int